IcanGoAnyWhere/MFAfusion/README.md

 # MFAfusion
+**Anti-noise 3D Object Detection of
+Multimodal Feature Attention Fusion Based on PV-RCNN** <br>

-This repo is based on OpenPCDet for fusing lidar and camera.
+This repo is based on OpenPCDet for fusing lidar and camera to detect 3D object under rainy condition.